OctopusDeploy/docs/docs/getting-started/first-runbook-run/runbook-specific-variables.md

 :::

 6. Click the **SAVE** button.
-7. Click the **RUN...** button, select and environment, and run the runbook.
+7. Click the **RUN...** button, select and environment, and run the Runbook.

 ![The results of the hello world runbook run with variables](images/runbook-run-with-variables.png)